DropTheLogic/schedulizer/README.md

 selected.
 There is also a default choice of 'None' in case there is no need for the task on that day or in the given time range.

+#### Workers
+The workers pane gives a quick overview of a single worker's profile.
+You can select which worker to preview from the select box at the top, then edit the worker's name, job name and hours.

 #### Ranges
 The ranges table allows you to create predefined time Ranges to use for total queries.
 You may edit each Range name and click each time element to select